Flutterwave/Python-v2/README.md

 ```
 <br><br>

 ## ```rave.GhMobile```
-This is used to facilitate Ghana mobile money transactions.
+This is used to facilitate Ghanaian mobile money transactions.

 **Functions included:**